greenhandyk/Beat_Tracking/README.md

 step 2: you need to download the driver code in  https://github.com/aguegu
 step 3: run the arduino LED_main_control
 # Data information
 Data come from 2017 IEEE Signal Processing Cup 25 open songs, 25 closed songs, and 33 challenge songs.
+The reference beattime dataset download from 2017 IEEE Signal Processing Cup
 # Futher information please take reference in Yikai's Thesis
  If you need any discussion or suggestion please contact: yangyikai@gmail.com